FairOD: Fairness-aware Outlier Detection: Conclusions

 \item \lfr: This baseline is based on ~\cite{zemel2013learning} that aims to find a latent representation of the data while obfuscating information about protected variables.
 In our implementation, we omit the classification loss component during representation learning.
 It uses two hyperparameters -- $A_z$ to control for SP, and $A_x$ to control for the quality of representation.

-\item \crl: This is based on ~\cite{beutel2017data} that finds latent representation for the underlying data by employing an adversarial training process to remove information about the protected variables.
-In our implementation, we use reconstruction error in place of the classification loss. \crl uses $\lambda$ to control for the trade-off between accuracy (in our implementation, reconstruction quality) and obfuscating protected variable. \item[] The OD task proceeds the preprocessing, where we employ the \base{} detector on the data representation learned by each of the \prem{} based baselines.
+\item \crl: This is based on ~\cite{beutel2017data} that finds new latent representations by employing an adversarial training process to remove information about the protected variables.
+In our implementation, we use reconstruction error in place of the classification loss. \crl uses $\lambda$ to control for the trade-off between accuracy (in our implementation, reconstruction quality) and obfuscating protected variable.
+This baseline optimizes an objective similar to that proposed in ~\cite{zhang2020towards} which substitutes SVDD loss for reconstruction loss. \end{compactitem}